Honors & Awards

 Shinde, who began playing tennis at age 7, also claimed both a singles and doubles win at the Walchand Cup Under-16 National Series junior tennis tournament to walk away with the Double Crown championship title.

 The daughter of Pratap and Lalita Shinde, Vasanti was born on Feb.
 18, 1997, in Pune, India.
 Vasanti has one brother, Sumeet, 22.
-An economics and marketing double major, Vasanti is a three-time selection to the Nebraska Scholar-Athlete Honor Roll.
-She was also a member of the Tom Osborne Citizenship Team in 2016, 2017 and 2018.
+An economics and marketing double major, Vasanti is a four-time selection to the Nebraska Scholar-Athlete Honor Roll.
+She was also a four-time member of the Tom Osborne Citizenship Team.

 Why Shinde Chose Nebraska: